 Break The Ice

-Don’t let your fist meeting be about the partnership.
+Don’t let your first meeting be about the partnership.
 Building successful partnerships means having an unorthodox means of contact first.
 Remember a few compliments I mentioned above?
 A tweet in reply, or commending their efforts publicly are good ways to go.
 An informal conversation is a good start.
 A good first impression of the business owner will increase the chances of a partnership.

 Have a pitch ready

 Thus, anticipate questions and have answers ready.
 Being unprepared will not convince the company of your seriousness.
-Hire a person if necessary to prepare your pitch in such a way so as to convince the company.
+Hire a person if necessary to prepare your pitch in such a way as to convince the company.

 What You Have To Offer